 Hardware and Software

 The Kodak 42FHDX7XPRO Smart Tv running on Quad-Core ARM Cortex A53 and for Graphics it has Mali-450MP3.
 For multitasking, 2 GB RAM and 8 GB Storage out of which around 4 GB is available for usage.
 The hardware is pretty decent to get the smooth performance and the same is true with the 7XPRO while our testing.
 Also, as compared to the previous generation of Kodak, this one doesn’t take a long startup time or delay in the opening of apps or while navigating through its interface.
-This results, fluid performance without lags.
-For media, it supports MP4, MPEG, MPG, MKV, AVI, FLV, ASF video and MP3, MPEG1, MPEG2, MPEG2.5, AAC, HE-AAC, ASF, WMA sound formats.
+This results, in fluid performance without lags.
+For media, it supports MP4, MPEG, MPG, MKV, AVI, FLV, ASF video and MP3, MPEG1, MPEG2, MPEG2.5, AAC, HE-AAC, ASF, and WMA sound formats.

-In terms of hardware, we didn’t face any problems except the MIC on the remote that was not working.
+In terms of hardware, we didn’t face any problems except the MIC on the remote which was not working.
 Kodak 42FHDX7XPRO packed with two 24W speakers, the sound was loud and clear while watching the news and soap operas however, movies and music lack the expected thump.
 Thus, you need to invest in speakers or a soundbar to enjoy movies.
-About accessing the content from the external media, we didn’t find any problem with that.
-We had used 2TB of WD’s external drive and Tv accepted it easily without any lag in performance.
+Regarding accessing the content from the external media, we didn’t find any problem with that.
+We used 2TB of WD’s external drive and the Tv accepted it easily without any lag in performance.
 Even the 4K videos worked perfectly on the TV, of course at 1080p.

-TVs like Xiaomi, Kodak, Diawa, and all others trying to provide more and more Smart TVs at low prices, however, remember before purchasing a smart TV under 20 to 25k price point that they are not going to give you the same quality as you will find in Smart TVs of the same size under 40-50K.
+TVs like Xiaomi, Kodak, Diawa, and all others trying to provide more and more Smart TVs at low prices, however, remember before purchasing a smart TV under the 20 to 25k price point that they are not going to give you the same quality as you will find in Smart TVs of the same size under 40-50K.
 Nevertheless, it is worth to be noted whatever Kodak is proving at such a low price is justice to the features coming in 42FHDX7XPRO.
 So, if you are looking for a low-cost budget FHD Android smart TV, this 42FHDX7XPRO Kodak one is worth to be considered.